It's October and that means pumpkin time.

 - Deep glass pie dish from Anchor Hocking

-For the gourmet or the hobby baker, it is important to note that pumpkins themselves have a relatively mild and weak taste For the typical pumpkin pie taste, its natural flavors must be addition of spices as the first settlers did in their milk-honey mixture before putting the pumpkin in the oven.
-The traditional spice mixture usually consists of nutmeg, cinnamon and cloves and is sometimes refined with notes of ginger and allspice.
+For the gourmet or the hobby baker, it should be noted that pumpkins themselves have a relatively mild and weak taste To achieve the typical pumpkin pie taste, its natural flavors must be Addition of spices as the first settlers did in their milk and honey mixture before putting the pumpkin in the oven.
+The traditional spice mixture usually consists of Nutmeg, cinnamon and cloves and is sometimes refined with notes of ginger and allspice.

-At our pie filling from Farmer's Market By the way, you don't have to worry about it: All the essential spices are already mixed in.
-And for those who prefer to puree themselves, we have the spice mixture practically as a prepared Pumpkin Pie Spice in a glass for direct mixing without much weighing.
+At our Pie filling from Farmer's Market By the way, you don't have to worry about this: All the essential spices are already mixed in.
+And for those who prefer to puree themselves, we have the spice mix conveniently prepared Pumpkin Pie Spice in a glass for direct mixing without much weighing.

-The American history The pumpkin's history goes back even further than the first settlers.
-When exactly it made it from its Central American origins to the north of the continent is not fully documented, but the natives knew the fruit and cultivated it on a small scale as one of their staple foods along with beans and corn.
-According to legend, pumpkin was also one of the dishes on the first Thanksgiving and the settlers probably learned the necessary practices for growing and harvesting the labor-intensive fruit from the natives.
-But the natives' use of pumpkin went far beyond the dinner table.
-They used the hollowed-out shells as improvised containers Mats and similar textiles were woven from dried pumpkin peel cut into strips to store other foods.
+The American history The pumpkin's origins go back even further than the first settlers.
+When exactly it made its way from its Central American origins to the north of the continent is not fully documented, but the natives knew the fruit and cultivated it on a small scale as one of their staple foods, along with beans and corn.
+According to legend, pumpkin was also one of the dishes on the first Thanksgiving and the settlers probably learned the necessary practices for growing and harvesting the labor-intensive fruit from the native people.
+However, the native people's use for pumpkin extended far beyond the dining table.
+They used the hollowed-out shells as improvised containers Mats and similar textiles were woven from dried pumpkin peel cut into strips to store other foodstuffs.

-Today the USA is undisputedly the pumpkin country par excellence, even though the pumpkin has now made it into kitchens around the world.
-The capital of pumpkins is clearly in Morton, Illinois , the headquarters of Libby's Pumpkin Industries.
-Morton produces 95% of the 750,000 tons of pumpkins grown in the USA each year and processes them into whole 80% of canned pumpkin produced globally .
+Today the USA is undisputedly the pumpkin country par excellence, even though the pumpkin has now found its way into kitchens around the globe.
+The capital of pumpkins is clearly Morton, Illinois , the headquarters of Libby's Pumpkin Industries.
+Morton produces 95% of the 750,000 tons of pumpkins grown in the USA each year and processes them into whole 80% of the globally produced canned pumpkin .

 And behind these already astronomical quantities lies a whole lot of work and precise scheduling.
-From the fertilization of the flower to the final harvest, pumpkins need, depending on the type and size, 90 to 120 days.
-As a full 80% of the fruits ripen and have to be harvested in October, the season for pumpkin farmers usually begins in spring.
-Today, fortunately, honeybees take over pollination, but often the work is still done by hand to ensure the largest possible harvest.
-And in fact, there is even more urgency here, because the female flowers of the pumpkins are only fertile for a single day a year and even then only for a narrow time window of just 4 hours !
+From the pollination of the blossom to the final harvest, pumpkins require, depending on the type and size, 90 to 120 days.
+Since a full 80% of the fruit ripens and needs to be harvested in October, the season for pumpkin growers usually begins in spring.
+Today, honeybees fortunately take over pollination, but often, the harvest is still done by hand to ensure the largest possible harvest.
+And in fact, this requires even more haste, because female flowers The pumpkins are only fertile for one day a year and even then only for a narrow time window of just 4 hours !

 Who would have thought that plants that would hardly survive without our help could be so picky?

-By the way, the world's largest pumpkin comes from… Germany , or at least that is what we would like to say.
-Unfortunately, the previous record value of 2,600 pounds was only reached in 2016 beaten by Belgian Mathias Willemjins with a magnificent specimen of only slightly heavier 2,624.60 pounds or 1,190.50 kg .
+By the way, the world's largest pumpkin comes from… Germany , or at least that's what we'd like to say.
+Unfortunately, the previous record of 2,600 pounds was only reached in 2016 beaten by Belgian Mathias Willemjins been awarded a magnificent specimen of only slightly heavier 2,624.60 pounds or 1,190.50 kg .

-The largest pumpkin pie ever produced weighed 3,699 pounds (1,678 kg) and had a total diameter of 6 meters.
+The largest pumpkin pie ever produced weighed a whopping 3,699 pounds (1,678 kg) and had a total diameter of 6 meters.
 The colossus ultimately contained a whopping 550 kg of pureed pumpkin.

 Pumpkin & Co. - Surprisingly Sporty Squashes

-But pumpkins are good for so much more than being pureed and sealed in cans or being displayed on the veranda with nasty faces.
-In fact, the rather sluggish-looking fruit apparently has a great affinity for sports .
+But pumpkins are good for so much more than being pureed and sealed in cans or being displayed on the porch with nasty faces.
+In fact, this rather sluggish-looking fruit apparently has a great Affinity for sports .

-In Delaware, the so-called "Pumpkin Chunkin" – a competition in Pumpkin throwing , although the term “long throw” must be used very liberally here.
-In fact, the pumpkins were not by hand into the air but with Slingshots, catapults or even compressed air cannons .
-However, the organizers also seem to have realized that it is not necessarily safe to blast a pumpkin, which often weighs several kilos, through the area like a projectile at top speeds, and so the event was Officially abandoned in 2017 .
+In Delaware, the so-called “Pumpkin Chunkin” – a competition in Pumpkin throwing , although the term "long throw" has to be used very liberally here.
+In fact, the pumpkins here were not by hand into the air but with Slingshots, catapults or even compressed air cannons .
+However, the organizers seem to have finally realized that it is not necessarily safe to blast a pumpkin, which often weighs several kilos, around like a projectile at top speed, and so the event was Officially abandoned in 2017 .

-Canadians have their own equally bizarre pumpkin sport, although it does not seem nearly as threatening as that of their southern neighbours.
-In Nova Scotia, every year the Windsor Pumpkin Regatta held – a race in which the participants paddle giant hollowed-out pumpkins converted into boats over a distance of 800 meters, of course without constantly turning in circles.
-The competition has been held every year since 1999 and has now even attracted international participants.
-The world record for the fastest short-distance sprint in the pumpkin boat paddling Since 2013, it has been a full 2 minutes and 0.3 seconds over a distance of 100 meters.
+Canadians have their own equally bizarre pumpkin sport, although it doesn't seem nearly as threatening as that of their southern neighbors.
+In Nova Scotia, the Windsor Pumpkin Regatta held – a race in which participants paddle hollowed-out giant pumpkins converted into boats over a distance of 800 meters, of course, without constantly turning in circles.
+The competition has been held every year since 1999 and has even attracted international participants.
+The world record for the fastest short-distance sprint in the Pumpkin boat paddling By the way, since 2013 it has been a full 2 minutes and 0.3 seconds over a distance of 100 meters.

-But perhaps the strangest sporting event in North America is the annual Naked Pumpkin Run , which is held in various US states such as Colorado, Washington, Oregon and California.
-The participants run, as the name suggests, almost completely naked , only clothed with her shoes and a mask from a hollowed-out pumpkin over a pre-set parkour, often peppered with obstacles for the further amusement of the spectators.
-The strange spectacle probably goes back to a failed world record attempt at Boulder's University in Colorado in 1974.
+Perhaps the strangest sporting event in North America is the annual Naked Pumpkin Run , which is held in various US states such as Colorado, Washington, Oregon and California.
+As the name suggests, the participants run almost completely naked , only clothed with her shoes and a mask from a hollowed-out pumpkin over a pre-set parkour, often peppered with obstacles for the further amusement of the spectators.
+This strange spectacle probably dates back to a failed world record attempt at Boulder's University in Colorado in 1974.

-Less curious but more historically significant, it should be mentioned that pumpkins even played a major role in the Olympic package.
-At the end of the 19th century, the Olympic swimming , unlike today in secured pools and halls, in the open ocean The participants were taken out by boats to a certain distance and then swam back to the beach in a race.
-Although it is not known whether costs played a role here, hollowed-out pumpkins knitted together with ropes were used for the 1896 Olympic Games in Athens. as line markings used for the swimming lanes.
+Less curious but more historically significant, it should be mentioned that pumpkins even played a prominent role on the Olympic package.
+At the end of the 19th century, the Olympic swimming , unlike today in secured pools and halls, in the open ocean The participants were taken out by boat to a certain distance and then competed in a swim back to the beach.
+Although it is unknown whether costs played a role, hollowed-out pumpkins, knitted together with ropes, were used at the 1896 Olympic Games in Athens. as line markings used for the swimming lanes.

 Halloween Pumpkin - Why the scary Face?

-Even though Halloween is now considered a typical American tradition As is known, the roots of the festival go back far into the past.
-Unfortunately, it is not entirely clear which festival is the inspiration for today's night of horror, but there are some good candidates.
+Even though Halloween is now considered a typical American tradition As is well known, the roots of the festival go back far into the past.
+Unfortunately, it's not entirely clear which festival inspired today's night of horror, but there are a few good candidates.

-The most likely root of modern Halloween lies in Christian tradition and the celebration Allhallowtide , a festival to remember the dead – especially the saints and martyrs.
+The most likely root of modern Halloween lies in Christian tradition and the celebration Allhallowtide , a festival in which the dead were remembered – especially the saints and martyrs.
 Another alternative, and the most frequently cited, is the Celtic festival “ Samhain ”, an old variant of the festival marking the end of the harvest season and the beginning of the darker and colder half of the year, practiced mainly in ancient Britain .

-However, hollowed-out pumpkins are not found in these traditions – not surprising, since in Europe at that time There were no pumpkins yet .
+Hollowed-out pumpkins are not found in these traditions, however – not surprisingly, since in Europe at that time There were no pumpkins yet .
 The tradition of scary faces existed even then, in the hope to ward off evil spirits that were entering the human world as the darkness grew longer.
-Instead of pumpkins, however, the faces were carved into the alternatives available at the time, such as potatoes or beets .
-However, since these are much harder to work with than pumpkins, which are at least very soft on the inside, this tradition was abandoned after the transition to the USA. almost completely replaced by the modern variant .
-The fact that food is used to make lanterns is popularly based on the Faustian legend of “ Stingy Jack ”.
+Instead of pumpkins, however, the faces were carved into the alternatives available at the time, such as potatoes or turnips .
+However, since these are much harder to work with than pumpkins, which are at least very soft on the inside, this tradition was abandoned after the transition to the USA.
+Almost completely replaced by the modern version .
+The fact that food is used to make lanterns at all is popularly based on the Faustian legend of " Stingy Jack ."
 The story goes as follows:

-Several hundred years ago, there lived in Ireland a scoundrel and drunkard named “Stingy Jack”, who was known far and wide as a swindler and fraudster.
-One night, the call of Jack the devil who became jealous that Jack was being treated as the master conman instead of him.
+Several hundred years ago, there lived in Ireland a scoundrel and drunkard named "Stingy Jack," who was known far and wide as a swindler and fraud.
+One night, the call of Jack came the devil who became jealous that Jack was being treated as the master con artist instead of him.
 The devil then came to Jack to claim his evil soul.
-Jack only asked the devil to let him drink some more alcohol before taking him to hell, a request to which the devil agreed and Jack to the nearest tavern .
+Jack only asked the devil to let him drink some more alcohol before taking him to hell, a request to which the devil agreed and Jack accompanied to the next tavern .

-After drinking as much as he could, Jack turned to the devil and asked him to pay the bill , he had agreed to Jack's request.
-The devil was taken by surprise, because of course he had no money.
+After drinking to his heart’s content, Jack turned to the devil and asked him to pay the bill , as he had agreed to Jack's request.
+The devil, however, was taken by surprise, because he had no money.
 But Jack had a saving idea.
-He suggested that the devil should simply turn into a silver coin and after paying, simply return to his normal form.
+He suggested that the devil should simply turn into a silver coin and simply return to his normal form after paying.
 The devil was impressed by Jack's deception and promptly transformed into the coin.
-But instead of paying, Jack put the coin in his jacket pocket, where he also a crucifix that prevented the devil from changing his form.
-Now fully in control, Jack offered the devil his freedom if he would promise never to take his soul to hell.
-The devil reluctantly agreed.
+But instead of paying, Jack put the coin in his jacket pocket, where he also a crucifix that made it impossible for the Devil to change his form.
+Now fully in control, Jack offered the Devil his freedom if he would promise never to take his soul to Hell.
+The Devil reluctantly agreed.

-With his life as a drunkard, it did not last long until Jack passed away , but when he found himself at the gates of heaven, Peter refused him entry due to his sinful lifestyle.
-Jack then asked for entry to hell, but the devil kept his word and also denied Jack access.
-Jack was thus condemned to eternal as a restless spirit to roam the world.
+With his life as a drunkard, it didn’t take long until Jack passed away , but when he found himself in front of the gates of heaven, Peter refused him entry due to his sinful lifestyle.
+Jack then asked for entry to hell, but the devil kept his word and denied Jack access as well.
+Jack was thus condemned to eternal life. as a restless spirit to roam the world.
 As if to mock him, the devil gave him a single spark, captured to protect him from wind and weather in a hollowed-out turnip , with which he could light his way – the origin of the fruit lantern tradition.

-The legend and tradition of the carving eventually came with the Irish immigrants into the new world and so the modern pumpkin lantern soon established itself under the name "Jack-o-Lantern" .
-Since then, carving has almost become a sport in its own right with numerous world records, such as the most pumpkins carved in one hour (109) and the fastest pumpkin carving (16.47 seconds).
+The legend and tradition of the carving eventually came with the Irish immigrants to the new world and so the modern pumpkin lantern soon established itself under the name "Jack-o-Lantern."
+Since then, carving has become almost a sport in its own right, with numerous world records, such as the most pumpkins carved in one hour (109) and the fastest pumpkin carving (16.47 seconds).

 Try it yourself.
 And if you urgently need to wash your hands after work, we recommend the brand new hand soap with a delicious pumpkin scent from Stonewall Kitchen:

-By the way: Theoretically, you can eat your Halloween pumpkin after one night of display, as every part of the plant is edible.
-However, carved pumpkins are often different variants than the Sugar pumpkins used for cooking , which are usually smaller and much sweeter in taste than their large, bland cousins.
+By the way: Theoretically, you can eat your Halloween pumpkin after one night of display, since, as mentioned, every part of the plant is edible.
+However, carving pumpkins are often different from the Sugar pumpkins used for cooking , which are usually smaller and significantly sweeter in taste than their large, bland cousins.